sambaatteamf1/prime-generator/README.md

 The following impovements can further be done

-* The primality testing with tail division in not computationally efficient.
+* The primality testing with deterministic algos is slower (trial divison, sieve).
+  The seive algorithm consumes memory proportional to the max number of the sieve.
-  It can be improved by using - prime number sieves or probabilistic algos like rabin-miller
+  Primality testing can be improved using probabilistic algos like rabin-miller

 * Limit printing of prime numbers in the console.